-For example, attitudes to personal space and privacy, relationships, hierarchy and company structures, the approach and execution of tasks, the perception and importance of time, and learning are all aspects that vary according to where a culture sits on the low-context to high-context culture scale.
+For example, attitudes to personal space and privacy; relationships; hierarchy and company structures; the approach and execution of tasks; the perception and importance of time; and learning are all aspects that can vary.
+These all depend on where your culture sits on the low-context to high-context culture scale.

-So if you want to not just survive but thrive in the Netherlands, put some time aside to learn about low-context cultures.
+So if you not only want to survive but thrive in the Netherlands, put some time aside to learn about low-context cultures.
 This isn’t to say that there is a golden standard for communication and behaviour, or that your own culture is incorrect so you need to change, just that it’s important to acknowledge and be aware of these differences to increase adaptability and efficacy.

 It may just save you from a lot of future miscommunication.